LeonardoUnicamp/Projects_in_Chemical_Process_Optimization/README.md

 # Projects in Chemical Process Optimization (QUI044 - UTFPR-FB)

 Repository link: https://github.com/LeonardoUnicamp/Projects_in_Chemical_Process_Optimization
+Projects executed in a Python environment via VSCode

 ## Challenge 1
 Replicate the methodology from the article “A nonsmooth version of the univariate optimization algorithm for locating the nearest extremum (locating extremum in nonsmooth univariate optimization)” by Marek J. Smietanski (DOI: 10.2478/s11533-008-0039-3) using Python.